A New Electric Back Shaver/Trimmer On The Market

 Although I appreciate some positives of this grooming device I would say overall that no I would not recommend it.
 It takes too long to shave your back.
 This coupled with its expensive price tag and the eventual need to replace the shaving head.
 Which is also pricey too.
 I prefer a more simplified method and keep in mind I have used almost every back shaver ever made.

-If you are wanting an electric back shaver this is pretty decent and will shave back hair but with the problem mentioned above.
+If you want an electric back shaver this is pretty decent and will shave back hair but with the problem mentioned above.
+It is just a longer process and time is very valuable to me.

 Pros & Cons